Denver Car Accident Lawyers

 See below for a breakdown of the different types of damages you may claim:

-This is the most common and best-understood type of damages resulting from a car accident because it involves the costs and monetary losses you incur, either directly or indirectly, stemming from the accident.
+This is the most common and best-understood type of damages resulting from a car accident.
+Economic damages involve the costs and monetary losses you incur, either directly or indirectly, stemming from the accident.
 If you are injured in an accident, economic damages could cover your medical bills, including ongoing/anticipated medical costs and lost wages.
 If a family member has died in a car accident, dependents may be able to file a wrongful death suit and may be eligible to seek compensation for lost support that the deceased would have provided.

-In addition to tangible costs that are relatively easy to calculate, accident victims can also seek non-economic damages for reasons like physical pain and suffering, mental and emotional trauma, and loss of consortium (harm to one’s relationship with a spouse).
-These losses can be difficult to value, but you could be awarded significant compensation for them.
+In addition to tangible costs, accident victims can also seek non-economic damages.
+Non-economic damages are typically sought for physical pain and suffering, mental and emotional trauma, and loss of consortium (harm to one’s relationship with a spouse).
+These losses are difficult to value.
+Despite this, you could be awarded significant compensation for them.

 On January 1, 2020, the cap for non-economic loss increased to $613,760, although courts could add to that amount with “clear and convincing evidence.”
 Under SB 19-109, signed into law in April 2019, this cap will continue to increase every two years in perpetuity.

 In addition to compensatory damages, which seek to compensate accident victims for losses, you may also be eligible for punitive damages.
-This type of damages is meant to punish at-fault drivers in particularly egregious cases where they are deemed to have acted with “fraud, malice, or willful or wanton conduct.”
-Excessive speeds, driving under the influence, and distracted driving could result in punitive damages, for example.
+Punitive damages are meant to punish at-fault drivers in particularly egregious cases where they are deemed to have acted with “fraud, malice, or willful or wanton conduct.”
+Excessive speeds, driving under the influence, and distracted driving could result in punitive damages.
 Punitive damages can meet, but not exceed, the number of actual damages in a given case.

 If you are involved in a car crash, there are several things you need to do immediately.
 If you are able, dial 911 and wait for police and paramedics to arrive.
 If you’re injured, seek medical attention as soon as possible.
 Provide the police with a statement when they arrive on the scene.